A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Preliminaries and first examples

 For future convenience, the first step to study traveling wave solutions in \eqref{difusion} is to make a time rescaling and a change of parameters given, respectively, by

-Thus, we can write system \eqref{difusion}, equivalently, as
+Thus, we can write system \eqref{difusion} equivalently as

-Here, $d=D_1/D_2$ represents the ratio of diffusion rates of prey and predators, respectively, and appears as an explicit parameter in \eqref{edp}.
-If $d>1$ (resp. $d<1$), prey individuals are more (resp. less) efficient to disperse in space compared to the predators.
+Here, $d=D_1/D_2$ represents the ratio of diffusion rates of $u$ and $v$, respectively, and appears as an explicit parameter in \eqref{edp}.
+If $d>1$ (resp. $d<1$), $u$ is more (resp. less) efficient to disperse in space compared to $v$.

-We now consider the so-called wave variable $z\coloneqq x+ct$, where $c>0$ is the wave speed and we look for solutions of \eqref{edp} of the form $U(z)=u(x,t)$, $V(z)=v(x,t)$.
+We now consider the so-called wave variable $z= x+ct$, where $c>0$ is the wave speed, and we look for solutions of \eqref{edp} of the form $U(z)=u(x,t)$, $V(z)=v(x,t)$.
 Applying the chain rule and substituting this into \eqref{edp}, we obtain the following set of second order ordinary differential equations

 Naming the auxiliary variables $W=dU/dz$ and $R=dV/dz$, system \eqref{edp2} can be expressed equivalently as the vector field